cardano-scaling/website/monthly/2025-03-monthly.md

 Feature: [#1795](https://github.com/cardano-scaling/hydra/issues/1795)

-This feature was requested by several users [on Github](https://github.com/cardano-scaling/hydra/issues/1795), on our Discord channel, but also was identified as an enabling feature for the Midnight glacier drop.
+This feature was requested by multiple users in [GitHub](https://github.com/cardano-scaling/hydra/issues/1795) and on our Discord channel, and it was identified as beneficial for the Midnight glacier drop.

 The so-called "withdraw zero trick" is a common technique to achieve transaction level verification (once per tx).
 In fact, it's the only way to do this until [CIP-112](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0112/README.md) gets implemented by the `cardano-ledger` (and `plutus`).